Namalsk

 * Bear Traps

 ...are the most commonly encountered trap.
-They generally spawn in hunting areas, such as hunting stands, cabins, and shacks - as well as summer camps on Cherno.
+They generally spawn in hunting areas, such as hunting stands, cabins, shacks, and summer camp buildings.
 Survivors will often place them in town doorways/pathways as well as commonly used patches of grass, outside of random shacks, near gaps in fences, and at the top/bottom of ladders.
 Bear traps do not make you pass out unless your shock is already low, dealing only -20 shock.
 Bear traps are only fatal if you're on red health, as they do -28 health (only 8 points more than a close-range flashbang's minimal damage).
 They always break your legs.
 People don't usually take the time to combine traps, but bear traps are perfect for trip-wired explosives, since triggering the tripwire makes you stumble into the trap, and tripwires are easy to run from without the trap.
 They will ruin freshie pants and send other pants to damaged/badly damaged.
 They can be disarmed (a long stick is the easiest disarming tool, but you can also use some long melees) or even completely avoided by crouching.
 Despite the name, bear traps do not kill bears (4 or 5 will though), so their only use is harming players.
 Keep in mind zombies and animals can also trigger them, with the zombie's legs being broken and damaging/killing animals.
-Once placed, they remain on the ground for 7 days if nobody steps in it or disarms it during this time.
+Once placed, they remain on the ground for 7 days if nobody steps in it or disarms it during this time.* Landmines

 ... are found in high tier military areas.
 Landmines are commonly used due to their convenience, inconspicuousness, and the insanely long 50 second unconsciousness timer.
 They're commonly covered up with clothing, placed within doorways of military barracks and hotspots, as well as gaps in fences and grass patches.
 When normally dropped on the ground they're not immediately active, so you can take your time to cover them up before arming it.
 When initially armed, a clicking noise will start, audibly showing the 10 second grace period, allowing you to move freely over the mine until the grace period is up.
 You can attempt to disarm a less than badly damaged landmine with a lockpick.
 There's a 10% chance it will explode, you could also use either a screwdriver (20% chance) or a knife (40% chance) I guess...!
 Every disarming will make the landmine lose a durability tier, making badly damaged landmines have a 100% chance of exploding when disarmed.
 You can only tell a landmine is set or not by looking at it and seeing if it has the disarm option available.
 Land mines will explode in your inventory when you take damage, making it a necessity to carry it in another container.
-Once placed, they remain on the ground for 7 days if nobody steps in it or disarms it during this time.
+Once placed, they remain on the ground for 7 days if nobody steps in it or disarms it during this time.They have a small potential of instantly killing a full health survivor, since the broken neck/head stat in this game is incredibly broken.
+Wearing a helmet has no effect on this either.
+They're not the most powerful explosive, but if you're less than half full health it will wipe you out.
+But in comparison, you'll need 24 landmines to kill a bear, and only 4 claymores, and 2 plastic explosives.

 * Claymores

 ... are found in high tier military areas, as well as dynamic events such as helicopter crashes, military train cars, and military convoys.
 Claymores come in kits, with the claymore and the separate attaching detonator trigger.
 You can either manually detonate it using the trigger, attach the trigger to a tripwire, or just ruin the claymore or claymore kit by shooting it to have it detonate.
 They work a little differently than other explosives, with a wide cone of directed health and shock damage up to 25 meters instead of a large circular radius.
 Though do mind, even if you're standing behind the claymore's cone, if you're within 10 meters, you will be knocked unconscious with a large amount of health taken from you.
 You can safely disarm claymores with the remote it came with, or with any other remote detonator for that matter.
 The remote will be taken from you and packed back into the claymore kit, so if you do use a different remote rigged to a different explosive, you won't be able to trigger it anymore.
 You can disarm a claymore using the normal disarming tools, but there's barely a point in doing this as it won't be usable afterwards, and if it's ruined by your disarming, it will explode.
 As with landmines, you'll need to keep it in a container to keep it from exploding in your inventory.
-Also, you can skip the detonation setup by dropping a claymore kit and shooting it to have it explode in the usual cone of damage it does.
+Also, you can skip the detonation setup by dropping a claymore kit and shooting it to have it explode in the usual cone of damage it does.Claymores have a small place in base raiding.
+Six will take down one wall, but bases are usually made with multiple chambers, keeping their loot behind multiple walls like a matryoshka doll.

 * Plastic Explosives

 ... are the most explosive of the explosives in DayZ.
 You'll find them while wandering industrial areas with the "unique" tag, and especially in military base industrial buildings.
 They're rare to find, and require a detonation device or a tripwire to explode.
-When shot, grenaded, or otherwise damaged until ruined - even while actively armed - they will not explode.
+When shot, grenaded, or otherwise damaged until ruined (even while actively armed) they will not explode.
 They will not explode in your inventory either.
-They are repairable using an electrical repair kit.
+They are repairable using an electrical repair kit.They have a massive place in base raiding, taking only two plastic explosives to destroy an entire wall, or one to blow a big breach.
+It also only takes 2 to kill a bear.
+Kabooom!!!!
+They are the most powerful item to use in combination with something else (or even itself) in making an improvised explosive device.

 * Improvised Explosive Devices

 ... are the ultimate bomb that's completely customizable to your choosing.
 To craft this, all you'll need is a protective case and an electrical repair kit.
 From then you can choose your one or two explosives and detonation method.
 There are four different ways to detonate the IED, using a tripwire, detonation unit, or by cranking a kitchen timer or setting an alarm on an alarm clock.
 You can use any frag grenades, flashbangs, smoke grenades, PO-X vials, PO-X 40mm grenades, 40mm explosive grenades, 40mm smoke grenades, plastic explosives, and landmines in any combination of 2.
 The bright yellow case will require some conjuring to cover up from being so noticeable.
 You cannot ruin the IED to make it explode.
 Once you've put the explosives and detonator in the IED, you cannot move it around, so make sure to do it where you want it to explode.
 You can't directly bury the IED, but placing it into a container and burying the container, you can then place a tripwire over it with the remote trigger attached and it will act like a buried mine.
-IEDs are the perfect size to place inside infected, you could put it in someone's inventory while they're tied up or unconscious, there are so many options with this it's genuinely nutty and nobody really goes out of their way to make these but maybe one day you'll meet some random man's IED in a barrack in Tisy and he's brought the Fat Boy to life... what then... partner...
-Don't you want revenge... where's your rage... where's your rage......
+IEDs are the perfect size to place inside infected, you could put it in someone's inventory while they're tied up or unconscious, there are so many options with this it's genuinely nutty and nobody really goes out of their way to make these but maybe one day you'll meet some random man's IED in a barrack in Tisy and he's brought the Fat Man to life... what then... partner...
+Don't you want revenge... where's your rage... where's your rage......* Tripwires

-IX.
+VIII.
 Ice Sheets

-X. Lantia
+IX.
+Lantia